chriscamacho/gles2framework/README.md

 your objects in the executable (which can be wasteful in terms of ram) Once the object data is passed to the GPU the loaded data its based on is freed from memory...

-To make a gbo (Gles Binary Object) file place your wavefront object into the same directory if for example the shape is called alien.obj then execute ./makeGBO alien - note the lack of the file extension it will output alien.gbo which you can then copy to your resources directory - see loadObj command detailed below.
+To make a gbo (Gles Binary Object) file place your wavefront object into the same directory, if for example the shape is called alien.obj then execute ./makeGBO.sh alien - note the lack of the file extension it will output alien.gbo which you can then copy to your resources directory - see loadObj command detailed below.  makeGBO.sh relies on obj2opengl which must be in the same directory, it also needs at least the build esentials if going on another (artists) machine.

-### support routines
+## support routines

 int loadPNG(const char *filename);